 Code contributions are welcome under the terms of the GPLv3 license.
 If you're unfamiliar with Github, you could start with this guide to working on open source projects.

-You can email the original author Brandon Stafford at brandon at pingswept org.
+Your second move is to ask a question on the pysolar-discuss mailing list.
+The original author of Pysolar, Brandon Stafford, monitors the mailing list.
 Please understand that I wrote (most of) Pysolar around a decade ago when I worked in the solar industry.
 Now, I'm an electrical engineer who just maintains Pysolar as a fun hobby.
+The other people on the list are other users like you-- some are experts; some are amateurs.
+None of them are getting paid for this.

 Please report bugs to the issue tracker on Github; I am automatically notified when a new issue is opened.